 How Do You Test Your House for Radon

-Different types of Radon Test Kits
+Different Types of Radon Test Kits

 Short-Term Radon Test Kits

-The short-term tests measure radon levels in a range of two up to 90 days.
+The short-term tests measure radon levels in a range of two to 90 days.
 These tests can be helpful for an immediate assessment and can be used to determine the initial Purpose of testing.
 Short-term tests can be classified into:

 Alpha Track Detectors: The detectors can be used for at least 90 days.